Rodrigo García (he/him/él)

-Rodrigo's previous stage credits include, Much Ado About Nothing, Yerma, Bury the Dead, The Woman Who Fell From The Sky, School of the Americas, Vistor's Guide to Arivaca, and La Victima.
+In addition to his work with Teatro Visión, Rodrigo directs Teatro Alebrijes, a theater company dedicated to the voices of the LGBT Latinx community.
+His previous stage credits also include, Much Ado About Nothing, Yerma, Bury the Dead, The Woman Who Fell From The Sky, School of the Americas, Vistor's Guide to Arivaca, and La Victima.
 He is a Theater Communications Group (TCG) fellow, a graduate of the Multicultural Arts Leadership Institute (MALI) Class of 2009, and a member of the National Association for Latino Arts and Culture (NALAC).
 Email Rodrigo

 Ivette Deltoro has been a part of the Bay Area theatre community since 2011, with work both on stage and behind the scenes.
 A graduate of the Foothill Theatre Conservatory, her main focus was in acting but soon expanded to other administrative aspects of theatre-making.
 She is a passionate proponent of equity, diversity, and inclusion practices, with a particular interest in the inclusion of intimacy direction and safety practices within the community.